Slava Ukraini: Russian invasion of Ukraine

 This phrase became very popular among Ukrainian soldiers and their supporters to boost morale following the Russian invasion of Ukraine.
 The slogan has seen worldwide use by protesters in solidarity with Ukraine all over the world, accompanying various demands towards the Russian embassies and the relevant national governments such as excluding Russia from SWIFT and closing airspace over Ukraine.

 It has been used in speeches by numerous Ukrainian politicians including President Volodymyr Zelenskyy.
-It has also been used by foreign leaders including European Commission President Ursula von der Leyen, former British Prime Minister Boris Johnson, former New Zealand Prime Minister Jacinda Ardern, Dutch Prime Minister Mark Rutte, Croatian Prime Minister Andrej Plenković, former U.S. Speaker Nancy Pelosi and the UK's Permanent Representative Barbara Woodward in a speech to the UN.
+It has also been used by foreign leaders including European Commission President Ursula von der Leyen, former British Prime Minister Boris Johnson, former New Zealand Prime Minister Jacinda Ardern, former Dutch Prime Minister Mark Rutte, Croatian Prime Minister Andrej Plenković, former speaker of the US House of Representatives Nancy Pelosi and the former British Permanent Representative Barbara Woodward in a speech to the UN.
 It has been used by commentators and media such as The Times.

 Impact

 Music

 The Norwegian Armed Forces' official composer Marcus Paus composed the song "Slava Ukraini!," loosely inspired by Ukraine's national anthem.
 Paus released the work on Facebook on 27 February 2022 and described it as a song of resistance; it was recorded two days later by Lithuanian-Norwegian viola player Povilas Syrrist-Gelgota of the Oslo Philharmonic, and was broadcast shortly afterwards by the Norwegian government broadcaster, NRK.
 Paus said that "the work seems to strike a chord with many people, including those who are in the middle of the battle zone.
 There is no nobler task for music than to unite and comfort people."

 Beyond Europe, the song "Glory to Hong Kong" drew inspiration from the slogan for use in the 2019–20 Hong Kong protests.
 The Chinese edition of Deutsche Welle named "Glory to Hong Kong" the "anthem" of the Hong Kong protests.
 Describing the song, Chinese Television System News in Taiwan noted that the song had "peaceful vocals coupled with scenes of bloody conflicts between Hong Kong Police and the people" and that by creating "Glory to Hong Kong", Hongkongers recorded their "history of struggling for democracy and freedom".